 Ruby on Rails associates with such development principles as MVC, conventions-over-configurations, and DRY that rightfully improve the app building process and encourage software engineers to generate refined code.

-In the Rubyists’ community, this term denotes a software package containing a Ruby app or library.
+- Ecosystem In the Rubyists’ community, a gem denotes a software package containing a Ruby app or library.
 You can use gems to improve and modify functionality like task automation or work acceleration in your apps.

 For whom is it the right choice?